-Understanding the Licensing Process in New Mexico
+Understanding the Licensing Process in NM

 In this informative discussion on how to navigate the clinical licensing process in New Mexico.
 We will share how to apply for your temporary license and the requirements for a master level clinical license - LMHC, LAMFT, LMSW and School Counselors will be covered.
 We will review the updated application process and the requirements of a state approved supervisor.

 Jessica Cauthorne is a Licensed Clinical Social Worker and state approved supervisor.
 Jessica specializes in working with diverse population, including the LGBTQIA community.
 Jessica has been a program manager, a clinical supervisor, and a permanency planning supervisor with Protective Services.
 She has extensive training in Cognitive Behavioral Therapy, Eye Movement Desensitization and Reprocessing (EMDR), Play Therapy and Jessica utilizes art therapy and sand tray interventions for those who enjoy exploring such options.
 While she currently serves as a Clinical Director, Jessica has also supervised clinical interns while working in an inpatient psychiatric setting.
 Through positive support, case staffing, mentoring, encouragement, and a healthy dose of humor, Jessica will work move you toward your professional goals.